Blendify/blender-manual/blender_docs/manual/render/freestyle/introduction.rst

   - Mesh faces with wire materials.
   - Mesh faces with completely transparent materials.
-  - Mesh faces with the Cast Only option enabled.
+  - Mesh faces with the *Cast Only* material option enabled.

 - Transparent faces are treated as opaque faces.
 - No edges at face intersections are detected yet.